Skip to main content

 Concern

-The owner worried about being stuck paying for top-up after top-up, with no end to the cycle.
+The prospect was being stuck paying for top-up after top-up, with no end to the cycle.

 Found